The Jackbox Party Pack: The Jackbox Party Pack 9 (2022)

-The Jackbox Party Pack 9 was released on October 20, 2022.
+The Jackbox Party Pack 9 was released on October 20, 2022, for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, Microsoft Windows, macOS, Linux, Apple TV, iPad, Amazon Fire TV, Nvidia Shield TV, Xfinity X1, and Stadia.

-Fibbage 4 is for 2–8 players and is the fourth game in the Fibbage series.
-The game includes new themed episodes, new Final Fibbage rounds with two facts and questions provided by fans of Jackbox Games solicited ahead of the game's release.
+Fibbage 4 is for 2 to 8 players and is the fourth game in the Fibbage series.
+The game includes new themed episodes, new "Final Fibbage" rounds with two facts, and questions provided by fans of Jackbox Games solicited ahead of the game's release.

-Roomerang is for 4–9 players and is themed around a reality show.
+Roomerang is for 4 to 9 players and is themed around a reality show.
 Players take on roles as characters with a defining trait, and are to give responses that fit that trait as well as working with the traits of other characters.
 The player with the highest voted response wins the round and an advantage in the following elimination phase.
 Eliminated players lose some points but are brought back into the game with a new trait.
-The player with the most points after five rounds wins.
+The player with the most points after five rounds is declared the winner of the overall game.

-Junktopia is for 3–8 players.
+Junktopia is for 3 to 8 players.
 Players select one item of interest from three random items buy that item with money given to them at the beginning.
 The players can attempt to haggle but this can backfire and cause them to pay more than the original price.
 They then have to give a fake name and history to these objects and then try to sell it to the other players verbally for the most money compared to other players' items.
 The player that made the biggest profit off of their garbage wins.

-Nonsensory is for 3–8 players and is a silly, laid-back writing, drawing and guessing game.
+Nonsensory is for 3 to 8 players and is a silly, laid-back writing, drawing and guessing game.
 The players must guess what is the percentage or on a scale of 1 to 10 how a text-based response or drawing made by another player is based on the prompt given.
 The players get points relative to how close to the answer they get.
+The player with the most points after three rounds wins.

-Quixort is for 1–10 players and presents players with a prompt that players will be sorting answers under, such as "animals by number of legs".
+Quixort is for 1 to 10 players and presents players with a prompt that players will be sorting answers under, such as "animals by number of legs".
 The answers are then presented as falling blocks which the players must then try to place in the proper order.
 The game is played in teams, but a separate game within the Party Pack, Quixort Forever, allows a single player or a single team try to proceed as far as possible.